 A second genocide charge is lodged against Ríos Montt on 22 May.
 Prosecutors allege Ríos Montt was responsible for a military operation that killed 201 farmers in the northern village of Dos Erres on 7 December 1982.

-2013 - On 28 January, a Guatemalan judge confirms that there is enough evidence to try Ríos Montt and retired general Sánchez on the charges of genocide and war crimes.
-The trial begins on 19 March.
+2013 - The trial of Ríos Montt and retired general Sánchez on the charges of genocide and war crimes begins on 19 March.

 After some stumbles, the trial concludes on 10 May.
 Ríos Montt is found guilty and sentenced to 80 years in prison.
 General Sánchez is acquitted.
 Ríos Montt spends three nights in prison before being transferred to a military hospital after fainting.

 Guatemala's Constitutional Court annuls the verdict on 20 May, citing procedural errors during the opening phases of the trial.
 The trail is ordered to be restarted from the evidentiary stage.
 Ríos Montt is returned to house arrest on 10 June.